Change Point Detection on A Separable Model for Dynamic Networks: Simulated and Real Data Experiments

-As expected, the stock market is volatile.
-The competitors have detected excessive number of change points, aligning with the smaller spikes in $\Delta \hat{\bm{\zeta}}$.
-Those change points can be detected by our method, if we manually lower the threshold to adjust the sensitivity.
-In this experiment, we focus on the top three spikes for real event interpretation.
-Table \ref{stock_CP_date} presents the three detected change points and the potential nearby events.
-Given the networks are constructed using a sliding window, a detected change point indicates the pattern changes occur amid the four-week time span.
-As supporting evidence, the New Century Financial Corporation (NCFC) was the largest U.S. subprime mortgage lender in 2007, and the Lehman Brothers (LB) was one of the largest investment banks.
-Their bankruptcies caused by the collapse of the mortgage industry severely fueled the worldwide financial crisis, which also led the DJIA to the bottom.
+As expected, the stock market is highly volatile between 2007 and 2009.
+The competitors have detected excessive number of change points, aligning with the smaller spikes in $\Delta \hat{\bm{\zeta}}$ of Figure \ref{stock_CP}.
+Those change points could be detected by our method, if we manually lower the threshold to adjust the sensitivity.
+Since the networks are constructed using a sliding window, a detected change point indicates the pattern change occurs amid the four-week time horizon.
+As supporting evidence to the three detected change points in Table \ref{stock_CP_date}, the New Century Financial Corporation was the largest U.S. subprime mortgage lender in 2007, and the Lehman Brothers was one of the largest investment banks.
+Their bankruptcies caused by the collapse of the mortgage industry severely fueled the worldwide financial crisis, which also led the Dow Jones Industrial Average to the bottom.
+In Figure~\ref{fig:stock_raster}, Region I shows a substantial increase in edge density following the collapse of New Century Financial Corporation, indicating heightened volatility in the stock market.
+As fewer edges suggest stable trend, Region II captures the market downturn following the bankruptcy of Lehman Brothers.
+Finally, Region III shows a rebound in market activity, as edge density rises after the Dow Jones Industrial Average reaches its lowest point, suggesting the beginning of a recovery phase.